anbu101/scalp-app/INSTALLATION.md

 ## What to Expect

 ✅ App window opens
-✅ Backend starts automatically (10-15 seconds on first launch)
+✅ Backend starts automatically (About 2 mins on first launch)
 ✅ No Python installation needed
 ✅ No Docker or additional dependencies required
 ✅ Fully self-contained application